 While suspended processes are not consuming any resources apart from the DB

 disk space.
-See the Process Execution section for
+See the Process Overview section for

 more details about the lifecycle of Concord processes.